 [Resubmission of Ref 589] Kusama Inflation Parameters for Asset Hub Migration

 Since we identified an error in Ref 589 (using perbill instead of perquintill for the inflation parameter, which effectively set inflation near zero), this referendum is a resubmission with the correct parameters.
 It pre-commits the post-Asset Hub staking inflation settings: maintaining 10% annual inflation with a 75% ideal stake, and disabling parachain slot adjustments by setting UseAuctionSlots = false.
-The referendum also includes a short on-chain remark clarifying that this is a pre-migration signal, and that the parameters will take effect after migration, with the canary community free to revisit them afterwards.

 Moreover, this reduces the maximum number of validator candidates from 4000 to 2500.
 This is because with the migration of the staking system to AH, the maximum number of validators that the AssetHub can handle cannot be as large of the relay chain, due to PoV constraints.
 Should the 2500 validator candidacy slots be filled, then validators can compete for the top 2500 slots via chill_other extrinsic, which allows anyone to forcefully chill a validator who has less than minValidatorBond of self-stake. minValidatorBond needs to be set by governance.